Buttercream Ranunculus Cupcakes Tutorial

 Paintbrush-- (optional) I used for little details--texturing the centers, tapping down crusted buttercream here and there, etc.

 Cake Base- We used a masonite board wrapped with a plastic tablecloth and taped underneath with heavy duty tape.
+You could also use stacked cake cardboards.

 I think the flowers looked great even without all of those leaves, but the gaps between cupcakes began to jump out at me and so I filled them!